clickpaddle/clickceler/SECURITY.md

 ## 🚫 Out of Scope

-Since Jollyclick is a project for learning and experimentation, the following are considered **out of scope** for responsible disclosure:
+Since ClickCeler is a project for learning and experimentation, the following are considered **out of scope** for responsible disclosure:

 - Attacks requiring physical access to the contributor's or user's machine
-- Issues in third-party dependencies unless they directly affect Jollyclick
+- Issues in third-party dependencies unless they directly affect ClickCeler
 - Social engineering attacks against maintainers or contributors
 - Denial of service via voluntary misuse or unrealistic abuse